Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   `#2B2B2B`   (darkest grey, shadows)

 As the main font I chose for the [Avengero Font](https://fontmeme.com/fonts/avengero-font/) designed by Gene Buban.
 For the secondary font I used Comic Sans Ms, not ofter used but for the subject of this website very justifiable, and gives a playful character.
+I've put

 ### WIREFRAMES
 I used MS Excel to create my wireframes and put them in a separate folder [Wireframes](https://github.com/VolkovBos/milestone2_are_you_a_hero/tree/master/wireframes).

-## UX

-This site is for general users who want to have a bit of fun and play a simple game in the form of a questionnaire.
+I've also put images of screenshots in the folder.

 ### USER STORIES
 -   As a general user, I want to navigate through the site in an orderly fashion, so I can see which information is on the site.
 -   As a general user, I want to navigate through the site in an orderly fashion on a mobile view, so I can use the menu and the site on a mobile screen.
 -   As a general user, I want to find some information on the MCU character, so I can have some recreational time.